pawelad/just-scored/README.md

 ```

 And if you want to go _all_ the way, you can fork this repository and plug
-it into [CircleCI][circleci] using the existing CI / CD config I built - it
+it into [CircleCI][circleci] - it will use the existing config I built, which
-runs tests on each push and deploys the app on each version tag.
+implements full CI / CD pipeline.
+It runs tests on each push and deploys the
+app on each version tag.

 ## Contributions
 Package source code is available at [GitHub][github].